madetech/data-tech-reviews/articles/iceberg/iceberg.md

 > Iceberg is a high-performance format for huge analytic tables.
 Iceberg brings the reliability and simplicity of SQL tables to big data, while making it possible for engines like Spark, Trino, Flink, Presto, Hive and Impala to safely work with the same tables, at the same time.

 Essentially Iceberg has three components, all versioned separately:
-* [Open format specification](https://iceberg.apache.org/spec/) for a table level persistence store
+* Open format specification[^1] for a table level persistence store
 * Java API Layer & Reference implementation for interacting with the format specification, and integrating with processing engines (in-tree: Spark, Flink & Hive)
 * Python API layer & CLI to interact with the Catalog server (or its Glue/Hive/DynamoDB equivalent (?)), and direct querying of the metadata/data layers